Cit Bank vs. Varo Money

 Potential Drawbacks

-• Varo Bank has no physical branches for banking services.
+• Varo Bank has no physical branches.

 Compare CIT Bank's vs Varo Bank's Savings Accounts